 Note: Apply for a provisional trailer (+E) licence after you get the full licence for the type of vehicle you will drive.
 Do not start driving a Lorry or bus on a car licence.
 Loss of a car licence means an automatic loss of a Lorry or bus licence as well.

+There is no fee for the HGV licence application form.
 Send off both forms with your photocard driving licence to the Driver and Vehicle Licensing Agency.
-There is no fee charged for this application.

 Driver and Vehicle Licensing Agency

-DVLA usually return the driving licence within 3 weeks after receiving the application.
+DVLA usually return the driving licence within three (3) weeks after receiving the application.
 It may take longer if they need to check your health information or personal details.

 Note: The prices quoted are for booking the tests using the official service.
 Unofficial websites may charge more.
 Extra charges may also apply for weekdays, evenings, and during UK bank holidays.

 Driver CPC Part 1 Test Theory: The process for booking part 1 test theory and how the exam works.